rogerbinns/apsw/doc/index.rst

 APSW documentation
 ==================

-.. centered:: APSW |version| 10 October 2010.
+.. centered:: APSW |version| 12 December 2010.

-Use with SQLite 3.7.3 or later, Python 2.3 or later including Python 3.
+Use with SQLite 3.7.4 or later, Python 2.3 or later including Python 3.

 APSW provides an SQLite 3 wrapper that provides the thinnest layer